tethysplatform/tethys/docs/tethys_portal/configuration.rst

 .. important::

     These Captcha feature requires either the ``django-simple-captcha`` library or the ``django-recaptcha2`` library to be installed.
-Starting with Tethys 5.0 or if you are using ``microtethys``, you will need to install one of these libraries using conda or pip as follows:
+Starting with Tethys 5.0 or if you are using ``micro-tethys-platform``, you will need to install one of these libraries using conda or pip as follows:

     .. code-block:: bash